Fort Lauderdale Code Violation Search & Repair | Licensed Contractor

 Full Violation Closure Documentation

-We provide complete written documentation confirming the violation is officially resolved with the City of Fort Lauderdale or Broward County — essential for property sales, refinancing, insurance renewals, and rental certificate reinstatement.
+We provide complete documentation confirming the violation is officially resolved with the City of Fort Lauderdale or Broward County — essential for property sales, refinancing, insurance renewals, and rental registration.

 Selling a Fort Lauderdale Property?
 Clear Violations Before Closing

 Fort Lauderdale is one of the most active real estate markets in Broward County — and open code violations are a leading cause of delayed or failed closings.
-Because LauderBuild is publicly searchable, buyers' attorneys and title companies check your permit history before any offer is finalized.
-When open violations or expired permits are found:
+When a title search uncovers open violations or expired LauderBuild permits on your property:

-• Mortgage lenders refuse to fund until all violations are cleared from LauderBuild
+• Mortgage lenders refuse to fund until violations are cleared

-• Title insurance cannot be issued on properties with recorded Special Magistrate liens
+• Title insurance cannot be issued on properties with recorded violation liens

 • Buyers demand price reductions to offset the cost of corrections